awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 ## Starting a session \(AWS CLI\)<a name="sessions-start-cli"></a>

-Install and configure the AWS Command Line Interface \(AWS CLI\), if you have't already\.
+Install and configure the AWS Command Line Interface \(AWS CLI\), if you haven't already\.

 For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.